sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 apps interactively.

-This project aims for making a better user experience for Web Console as a whole, and the main focus is to support "Auto-completion" feature in the console.
+This project aims for making a better user experience for Web Console as a whole, and the main focus is to support "auto-completion" feature in the console.

 ## 2. Description